photo credit: Sandy Noto

 Do Division

-This isn’t a food festival, but the Wicker Park street fest has plenty of great vendors along with great bands, a fashion show, art, and kid’s activities.
+This isn’t a food festival, but this Wicker Park street fest has plenty of great vendors along with great bands, a fashion show, art, and kid’s activities.
 Check here for the full line-up of events.

 Lincoln Park Greek Fest